SukhmKang/venmo-project/README.md

 # Venmo Python Project

-This project attempts to mimic several of the core commands present in the Venmo application (https://venmo.com/), while managing a central database of user information ([users.db](#user-database-usersdb)) and recording transaction histories ([paymentLog.db](#transactions-database-paymentlogdb)) for users within the payment ecosystem.
+This project attempts to mimic several of the core commands present in the Venmo application (https://venmo.com/), while managing a central database of user information ([users table](#user-database-usersdb)) and recording transaction histories ([paymentLog table](#transactions-database-paymentlogdb)) for users within the payment ecosystem.
 The purpose of this project was to explore the ways a company like Venmo manages a major database while retrieving information from its databases to perform a multitude of commands in a fast and space-efficient way.

 <img src="https://github.com/SukhmKang/passion-projects/blob/main/Venmo.py%20Image.png" width="350">